Kurt Freund

 Kurt Freund (17 January 1914 – 23 October 1996) was a Czech-Canadian physician and sexologist best known for developing the penile plethysmograph (a measurement of sexual arousal in males), research studies in pedophilia, and for the "courtship disorder" hypothesis as a taxonomy of certain paraphilias (voyeurism, exhibitionism, toucherism, frotteurism, and what he called "preferential rape").
 After unsuccessful attempts to change men's sexual orientation, he advocated against conversion therapy and in favor of the decriminalization of homosexuality.

 Early life

-Freund was born into a German-speaking Jewish family in Chrudim, then part of Austrian Bohemia, later Czechoslovakia, now in the Czech Republic.
+Freund was born into a German-speaking Jewish family in Chrudim, then part of the Kingdom of Bohemia, later Czechoslovakia, now in the Czech Republic.
 He married Anna Hlounová, a non-Jewish Czech pianist and music teacher, on 13 January 1942.
 In 1943, they divorced in order to protect Anna and their newborn daughter Helen from anti-Jewish and anti-miscegenation legislation implemented by the German Nazi Occupiers.
 They remarried after the war in 1945, and Anna gave birth to a son, Peter, in 1948.
 Many of Freund's relatives were murdered in the Holocaust, including his parents Heinrich and Hella, and his brother Hans.